 Good Practice: The task of the project manager is to identify the most severe risks and plan to minimise them.
-Throughout the project you should continue to focus on the major risks facing the project, which will change over time.
-This helps to keep a focus on the areas that need to be addressed.
+Throughout the project, you should continue to focus on the major risks facing the project, which will change over time.
+This helps to keep the focus on the areas that need to be addressed.
 You should consider using a risk mapping approach:

 - Identify the project objectives.

 - Identify the key risks to missing those objectives.

 - Track and update risks monthly using a risk log.

 There are four risk management techniques your may use to manage the risks to your project:

 1. Avoidance: Use an alternate approach that does not have the risk.
 This is not always possible.
 There are programmes that deliberately involve high risks in the expectation of high gains.
 This is the most effective risk management technique if it can be applied.

 2. Control: Controlling risk involves developing a risk reduction plan and then tracking to that plan.
 A key aspect is the planning by experienced people.
 The plan itself may involve parallel development programmes.